Runn-Fast/blog/hasura/README.md

 Improving the performance of a web app is rarely as simple as just fixing one thing, it typically involves optimizing every part of the system.
-We spent many hours optimizing our database, server and front-end client, but we felt that major changes would be needed to achieve the high performance for these large accounts.
+We spent many hours optimizing our database, server and front-end client, but we felt that major changes would be needed to achieve high performance for these large accounts.

 The bottleneck of the system was our GraphQL API, it was just really slow to